coq/coq/doc/sphinx/proof-engine/tactics.rst

    particular, the target identifiers may contain identifiers that exist in the source context, as long as the latter are also renamed by the same tactic.

-.. exn:: No such hypothesis
+.. exn:: No such hypothesis.
-.. exn:: @ident is already used
+.. exn:: @ident is already used.

 .. tacn:: set (@ident := @term)
    :name: set